Hell Is for Heroes (band): Hell Is For Heroes and Break Up

-Recent Events
+Reunions

 In June 2012, the band announced that they will be supporting Hundred Reasons at their upcoming 10th Anniversary shows, playing The Neon Handshake in full along with other songs from their back catalogue.
 Guitarist Will McGonagle commented on the upcoming shows, "We’ve been friends with Hundred Reasons for over 10 years, so when they suggested playing our first records together it sounded like fun.
 We are really proud of all the music we’ve made together and look forward to getting together to smash out The Neon Handshake.
 The early 2000s were exciting times for British rock music.
 It was a special time for our bands, who toured together and forged strong friendships.
 Who knows, maybe one day there’ll be a Shatterproof/Transmit Disrupt show too.".
 In August 2017, the band announced that they would be going on a headline tour in February 2018 playing The Neon Handshake in full to celebrate that record's 15th anniversary.

 On 27 March 2018 it was announced that Hell is for Heroes would appear at Download festival.
 They are due to appear on Friday 8 June on the 2nd stage.
 Second on the bill.

 In 2021 the band announced a 9-date UK tour alongside Hundred Reasons, scheduled to take place in February and March 2022.
 It was later rescheduled to February and March 2023.
 In December 2022 they released their latest single 'I Should Never Have Been Here in the First Place' which is taken from the bands new 7" released via Big Scary Monsters.

+Musical style

+Critics have categorised Hell is for Heroes' music as post-hardcore and emo.
+Their sound was built upon the dominant style of post-hardcore during their existence, but Hell is for Heroes diversified it by incorporating elements of post-punk, new wave and electronic music.

+They cited influences including Fugazi, JR Ewing, Explosions in the Sky, Mono, Caretaker, Bad Religion, NOFX, Tool, U2, Nirvana, Smashing Pumpkins, the Smiths, the Cure, Ride, British indie rock and many of the Washington D.C. hardcore bands.
+Refused's The Shape of Punk to Come (1998) was as a major inspiration, with Hell is for Heroes making multiple attempts to have their albums produced by the album's producers Pelle Henricsson and Eskil Lövström.

+Hell is for Heroes were one of the most prominent bands of Britain's 2000s wave of post-hardcore, alongside Biffy Clyro, Reuben and Hundred Reasons.

+Sean Smith of the Blackout cited Hell is for Heroes as an influence upon his band and much of the Merthyr Tydfil music scene.